Psychotherapy FAQ

 • you have met your goals

-You may feel this internally, others may comment on the changes they see in you, or I might point the changes I see during session.
+You may feel this internally, others may comment on the changes they see in you, or I might point out the changes I see during session.

 I heard that many therapists just listen, nod, and don’t say much.
 Is this true?